amueller/ml-workshop-1-of-4/README.md

 the most relevant Python packages for science, math, engineering, and data analysis; Anaconda can be downloaded and installed for free including commercial use and redistribution.
-The code examples in this tutorial should be compatible to Python 2.7, Python 3.4 and later.
-However, it's recommended to use a recent Python version (like 3.5 or 3.6).
+The code examples in this tutorial requires Python 3.5 or later.

 After obtaining the material, we **strongly recommend** you to open and execute a Jupyter Notebook `jupter notebook check_env.ipynb` that is located at the